Many of these new picture books are too wonderful to miss. I can’t wait to tell you about them.

 KINDNESS / FRIENDSHIP / INCLUSION

 In a city built with walls to keep out “different” letters, a little h is curious and peeks out through a crack the wall.
-She meets an i and together they say, “hi.”
-At first the big letters filk in the cracks but the little letters persist and they all discover something wonderful about knowing the different letters– friendship, kindness, love.
+She meets i and together they say, “hi.”
+At first, the big letters fill in the cracks but the little letters persist and they all discover something wonderful about knowing the different letters– friendship, kindness, love.
 Kids will love how the anthropomorphized letters make words and friendships.